Herman Sarkowsky: Portland Trail Blazers

 In 1970, an investment group consisting of Sarkowsky, Larry Weinberg of Beverly Hills, California, and Robert Schmertz of Lakewood, New Jersey paid US$3.7 million and was awarded an expansion NBA franchise in the city of Portland, Oregon.
 This team, soon to be named the Portland Trail Blazers, started play in November 1970.
 Sarkowsky was named president and managing partner of the team.
 His stake increased two years later when he bought out Schmertz, when the latter purchased the Boston Celtics.
 He reduced his stake in the team the next year, and sold the remainder of his stake in the Trail Blazers to Weinberg, who became managing partner in 1975.

 Seattle Seahawks

 At the same time that Sarkowsky was owner of the Trail Blazers, he was also attempting to establish a football team in his adopted hometown of Seattle.
 In 1972, he and Ned Skinner formed an organization called Seattle Professional Football, which was created to bring an NFL franchise to the city.
 A franchise was awarded to the city in June 1974.
-After the NFL made known its ownership terms (any ownership group must include one entity with controlling interest in the team), Sarkowsky entered into a partnership with the Nordstrom family in which the Nordstroms would have a 51% stake.
+After the NFL made known its ownership terms (any ownership group must include one entity with controlling interest in the team), Sarkowsky entered into a partnership with the Nordstrom family in which the Nordstroms would have a 51% stake, with Sarkowsky holding the remaining 49%.
 The NFL granted the Nordstrom/Sarkwosky consortium ownership of the new Seattle franchise, which would be christened the Seahawks, in December of that year.
 The Seahawks began play in 1976.
 Sarkowsky would sell his stake in the team in 1988.